divelab/GOOD/docs/source/custom.rst

 Custom datasets
 ----------------

-To customize a new dataset that can be directly embedded into the GOOD pipeline, one has to implement a static method load with necessary meta information and register the dataset.
+To customize a new dataset that can be directly embedded into the GOOD pipeline, one must implement a static method load with necessary meta information and register the dataset.
 For the ``load`` function, nothing is easier than directly refer :func:`the code as an example <GOOD.data.good_datasets.good_hiv.GOODHIV.load>`.

 *Register your dataset:*

 .. warning::
-   For a successful register, please always remember locating your class at a place that will be automatically imported once the program starts.
+   For a successful register, please always remember to locate your class at a place that will be automatically imported once the program starts.

 .. code-block:: python